kravietz/secure-passphrase-generator/README.md

 # Security

 With passphrase lengths ranging from 19 to 27 characters classic bruteforce attacks are unfeasible.
-The only feasible attack is dictionary attack trying all combinations (10^{17} to 10^{18}) of words from the dictionary.
+The only feasible attack is dictionary attack trying all combinations (around 10^17) of words from the dictionary.
 Complexity of this attack is larger than in case of classical alphanumeric password of 8 characters (10^14).
 Expressed in information entropy, average entropy of each passphrase is 52-56 bits, depending on dictionary size (compared to around 48 of alphanumeric 8 characters password)

 # Cryptography details